gregchapauli/gregchapauli/README.md

 Actually:

-- 🔭 I’m currently working on a new personal Project ...
+- 🔭 I’m currently working on Java and javascript project
-- 🌱 I’m currently learning amazing things ...
+- 🌱 I’m currently learning new languages and framework like Typescript and SpringBoot
-- 👯 I help people to be programmers on Code platforms ...
+- 👯 I'm participating to a bootcamp with Mike Codeur to become a specialist in ReactJS
-- ⚡ Fun fact : I love Diving, Skateboarder and Surfer
+- ⚡ Fun fact : I love Diving, basketball and Photography
-- 📫 How to reach me: LinkedIn or email
+- 📫 How to reach me: LinkedIn(www.linkedin.com/in/grégory-c-a49b5b1aa)

 ### Connect with me: